cta-observatory/cta-lstchain/docs/lstchain_api/datachecks/index.rst

   The output .h5 file contains a (run-wise) summarized version of the information in the input files, including the muon ring .fits files.
 It also creates an .html file (e.g. ``DL1_datacheck_20230920.html``) which can be opened with any web browser and which contains various interactive plots which allow to make a quick check of the data of a night.
-See an example `here <https://www.lst1.iac.es/datacheck/dl1/v0.10/20230920/DL1_datacheck_20230920.html>`_ (password protected).
+See an example of the .html file `here <https://www.lst1.iac.es/datacheck/dl1/v0.10/20230920/DL1_datacheck_20230920.html>`_ (password protected).

 |

 * :py:obj:`lstchain.scripts.lstchain_cherenkov_transparency`

-  This script analyzes image intensity histograms in the **run-wise** datacheck files (which must be stored under the standard location ``/fefs/aswg/data/real/DL1/YYYYMMDD/INPUT_DIR``, where INPUT_DIR is a path provided as a command-line argument).
+  This script analyzes the image intensity histograms (one per subrun) stored in the **run-wise** datacheck files (which must exist in INPUT_DIR)

   .. code-block:: bash

-    lstchain_cherenkov_transparency --update_datacheck_file DL1_datacheck_20230920.h5 --input_dir v0.10/tailcut84/datacheck
+    lstchain_cherenkov_transparency --update-datacheck-file DL1_datacheck_20230920.h5 --input-dir INPUT_DIR

-  The script updates the **night-wise** datacheck .h5 file ``DL1_datacheck_20230920.h5`` with a new table containing parameters related to the image intensity spectra for cosmic ray events (i.e., a Cherenkov-transparency - like approach, see e.g. https://arxiv.org/abs/1310.1639).
+  The script updates the **night-wise** datacheck .h5 file ``DL1_datacheck_20230920.h5`` with a new table (with one entry per subrun) containing parameters related to the image intensity spectra for cosmic ray events (i.e., a Cherenkov-transparency - like approach, see e.g. https://arxiv.org/abs/1310.1639).

 Using the datacheck files for selecting good-quality data
 =========================================================

+The night-wise datacheck .h5 files, ``DL1_datacheck_YYYYMMDD.h5`` can be used to select a subsample of good quality data from a large sample of observations.
+The files are relatively light, 6 MB per night in average.
+A large sample of them can be processed with the notebook ``cta_lstchain/notebooks/data_quality.ipynb`` (instructions can be found inside the notebook)

 Reference/API
 =============